beve-org/beve/README.md

 2 -> unsigned integer
 ```

-The final three bits of the HEADER are used as the BYTE COUNT.
+The next three bits of the HEADER are used as the BYTE COUNT.

 Types conforming to [std::is_arithmetic](https://en.cppreference.com/w/cpp/types/is_arithmetic) are stored in the same manner as a `std::memcpy` call on the value.